studiochampgauche/headless-react-wordpress-boilerplate/README.md

 - `$args` parameters can be:
     - text

-      `text` will place a span element with your text inner your link or button element
+      `text` will add a span element with your text.

     - href

+      `href` turn your button element to a link element with href attribute.

     - class

+      `class` add your classes to .btn class.

     - attr

+      `attr` need to be a string. (e.g. 'attr' => 'data-one="" data-two=""').
+This will be added to your button element.

     - before

+      `before` add html or something else right after your button opening tag.
+Before because is before your text span element.

     - after

+      `after` add html or something else right before your button end tag.
+After because is after your text span element.